60 Second Kobarid Museum Advisor

 If you’re in the area, this three story museum in the center of Kobarid is a must.
-There are plenty of period photos (including pics of Hemingway), guns and ammo, maps, and examples of field supplies along with a large relief model of the Upper Soča region that chronicles the various advances and ultimate Italian retreat.
+There are plenty of period photos (including pics of Hemingway), guns and ammo, maps, and examples of field supplies along with a large relief model of the Upper Soča region that chronicles the various advances and the Italians’ ultimate retreat.

 But what makes the museum and its collection stand out is that there is no glorification here, no bias of any sort.
 Just the facts.
 In 1993, the museum won the Council of Europe Museum of the Year award.